Media Advisory - Minister Blair to make a funding announcement

-OTTAWA, July 31, 2019 /CNW/ - Members of the media are invited to join the Honourable Bill Blair, Minister of Border Security and Organized Crime Reduction, as he makes a funding announcement to the Province of New Brunswick under the Initiative to Take Action Against Gun and Gang Violence.
-He will be joined by the Honourable Carl Urquhart, Minister of Public Safety and Solicitor General of New Brunswick.
+OTTAWA, Aug.
+1, 2019 /CNW/ - Members of the media are invited to join the Honourable Bill Blair, Minister of Border Security and Organized Crime Reduction, as he makes a funding announcement to the Province of Newfoundland and Labrador under the Initiative to Take Action Against Gun and Gang Violence.

-Following the announcement, Ministers Blair and Urquhart will take questions from the media.

 Date